At first glance, the differences between internal and external communications might be more striking than the similarities.

 - Reminders about any admin or training people need to complete

 You’ll need to make these accessible for remote workers and non-office staff, so don’t just rely on email updates.
-An easy way to do this is to block time out of everyone’s diary for regular ‘stand ups’ – these are standing meetings which are kept short and sweet, and it’s easy enough for people to join remotely.
+An easy way to do this is to block time out of everyone’s diary for regular ‘stand ups’ – these are standing meetings that are kept short and sweet, and it’s easy enough for people to join remotely.

 This is also where having an employee engagement app really comes into its own.
 Features like instant messaging and social media-style feeds are great for getting the word out about everyday stuff whilst being accessible to everybody – particularly when coupled with a handy push notification.